 Oversight of the State Board’s operations and budget used to fall to the Indiana Department of Education.
 But in 2013, state lawmakers decided to fund the State Board as a separate line item with an annual operating budget of $3 million.
 That’s led to concern that the board — largely Republican — will not continue to work with the superintendent’s office.

 Then, in August, Governor Mike Pence created a new state agency, the Center for Education and Career Innovation, to coordinate efforts between the State Board and other panels exploring career and technical education.
 The move didn’t sit well with Ritz, who says she was left out of the loop.

-The other State Board members and Ritz have clashed frequently on issues such as A-F school letter grades and statewide academic standards in recent months, leading to the superintendent walking out of the November meeting.
-Board members have accused Ritz of not putting their items on the agenda for discussion.
-Ritz has counted that CECI is trying to strip her of authority as the Board’s chairwoman.
+During the CECI era, other State Board members and Ritz clashed frequently on issues such as A-F school letter grades and statewide academic standards in recent months, leading to the superintendent walking out of a meeting.
+Board members also accused Ritz of not putting their items on the agenda for discussion.
+Ritz countered that CECI is trying to strip her of authority as the Board’s chairwoman.

 The 10 Appointed Board Members

-Besides the superintendent, the board’s other 10 members include one representative from each Congressional district and an at-large member:
+Besides the superintendent, the board’s other 10 members include representative from various Congressional districts and a few “at-large” members: